ibm-cloud-docs/EventStreams/schema_registry.md

 curl -u token:$APIKEY ...
 ```

-#### Authentication with Bearer Token
+#### Authentication with bearer token
 {: #authentication_with_bearer_token}

 It is also possible to use a bearer token for a system ID or user as a credential.
-This is generally a more secure approach, as it has less potential for exposing the API key, and the bearer token will automatically expire after some time.
+This is generally a more secure approach, as it has less potential for exposing the API key, and the bearer token automatically expires after some time.

 To obtain a token, use the {{site.data.keyword.Bluemix_notm}} CLI `ibmcloud iam oauth-tokens` command to generate the token.
 Include this token in an HTTP header in the format “Authorization: Bearer $TOKEN”, where $TOKEN is the bearer token:

 ```sh
 curl -H "Authorization: Bearer $TOKEN" ...
 ```

 ## Schema Registry REST endpoints
 {: #schema_registry_rest_endpoints}